-Xuesong Huang, Lei Zheng, Mingkun Zhang*, Annie Xiaoyu An, Jing Zhao*, Xiang Gao*, Jean-Pierre Wery, Qian Shi, and Davy Xuesong Ouyang1
+Xuesong Huang, Lei Zheng, Mingkun Zhang*, Annie Xiaoyu An, Jing Zhao*, Xiang Gao*, Jean-Pierre Wery, Qian Shi, and Davy Xuesong Ouyang

 *Nanjing Galaxy Biopharmaceutical Co.
 Ltd., Nanjing, China

-OX40, a member of the TNF superfamily, is now at the forefront of the field known as “T cell co-stimulation”.
-It serves as a secondary co-stimulatory immune checkpoint molecule on activated effector T cells and regulatory T cells.
+OX40 is a co-stimulatory receptor of the TNF receptor superfamily, and is at the forefront of the “T cell co-stimulation” field.
+While not constitutively expressed on resting, naïve T cells, OX40 instead serves as a secondary co-stimulatory immune checkpoint molecule on activated effector and regulatory T cells.

 Read this Poster to Discover:

-- The efficacy testing of several human OX40 agonistic antibodies in heterozygous or homozygous KI mice, with promising TGI efficacy as single agents, and much enhanced tumor killing when combined with an mPD-1 antibody.
+- The efficacy testing of several human OX40 agonistic antibodies in OX40 knock-in mice, with some promising TGI efficacy observed for single agents, which can be enhanced by combination with an mPD-1 antibody.

-- That TIL analyses show significantly increased tumor infiltrating T cells & NK cells, correlating with efficacy.
+- Downstream immunoprofiling of the models, with tumor infiltrating lymphocyte analysis showing significantly increased tumor infiltrating T and NK cells, correlating with efficacy.